craigfrancis/framework/framework/0.1/doc/security/strings/sql-injection.md

 ## PHP PDO

-[PDO](http://www.php.net/pdo) allows you to write raw SQL, but the variables are substituted by either replacing placeholders:
+[PDO](http://www.php.net/pdo) allows you to write raw SQL (aka prepared statements), where the variables are substituted either with positional placeholders:

 	$q = $db->prepare('SELECT id FROM user WHERE name = ?
 AND pass = ?');
 	$q->execute(array($name, $pass));

-This is fine, but you have the fun job of parameter counting, where if you're using 10 variables then its not going to be fun counting them off.

-It's basically the same reason I dislike the INSERT statement (for one record), and why I prefer to use:
+Where you have the fun job of parameter counting (not fun if you're using 10 or more variables), and is the same reason I dislike the standard INSERT statement.

-	$db->insert('table', array(
-			'field_1' => 'value'
-			'field_2' => 'value'
-			'field_3' => 'value'
-		));

 The alternative is to use named parameters:

 	$q = $db->prepare('SELECT id FROM user WHERE name = :name AND pass = :pass');
 	$q->execute(array(':name' => $name, ':pass' => $pass));

 But have you noticed the word "name" appears 4 times now?
-I find the amount of repetition is really annoying.
+I find the amount of repetition annoying.

 And the main point of this is to stop inexperienced developers making a mistake with the variable escaping, but it doesn't, those same developers still do things like: